jlaiii/Omegle-IP-Puller/README.md

 2. Start a conversation.
 3. The script will automatically display and log the IP address of your conversation partner.
 4. Click the **IP Lookup** button to open a new tab with more information about the IP address.

-## Notes

-- The IP addresses are only displayed and logged for Omegle conversations that use peer-to-peer (P2P) connection.
-- The IP addresses are only displayed and logged once per conversation.